-Unsatisfactory Basic Proficient Distinguished Score/Level 1b: Demonstrating knowledge of students The teacher candidate displays minimal understanding of how students learn-and little knowledge of their varied approaches to learning, knowledge and skills, special needs, and interests and cultural heritages-and does not indicate that such knowledge is valuable.
+Unsatisfactory Basic Proficient Distinguished Score/Leve 1b: Demonstrating knowledge of students The teacher candidate displays minimal understanding of how students learn-and little knowledge of their varied approaches to learning, knowledge and skills, special needs, and interests and cultural heritages- and does not indicate that such knowledge is valuable.
 The teacher candidate displays generally accurate knowledge of how students learn and of their varied approaches to learning, knowledge and skills, special needs, and interests and cultural heritages, yet may apply this knowledge not to individual students but to the class as a whole.
 The teacher candidate understands the active nature of student learning and attains information about levels of development for groups of students.
 The teacher candidate also purposefully acquires knowledge from several sources about groups of students' varied approaches to learning, knowledge and skills, special needs, and interests and cultural heritages.
 The teacher understands the active nature of student learning and acquires information about levels of development for individual students.
 The teacher also systematically acquires knowledge from several sources about individual students' varied approaches to learning, knowledge and skills, special needs, and interests and cultural heritages.

-Progression: Standard #1: The tervary individually within and across appropriate and challenging learnin Progression: Standard #7: The terknowledge of content areas, curriculndicator: 7.1 The teacher selects, rigorous curriculum goals based or Indicator: 7.2 The teacher plans in systematically adjusts plans to mee the cognitive, linguistic, social, emoting experiences. acher plans instruction that supports ulum, crossdisciplinary skills, and percreates, and sequences learning expressed content standards and cross-disciplistruction based on information from et each student's learning needs. w and develop, recognizing that patte onal, and physical areas, and design every student in meeting rigorous le dagogy, as well as knowledge of lear speriences and performance tasks th arning goals by drawing upon mers and the community context. at support learners in reaching nts as well as other sources and
+Progression: Standard #1: The teacher understands how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.